 Do you tip the tour guide in Japan?

-All free walking tours I did in Europe were tip based.
-I signed up a tour for free, but at the end of the journey, I offered a tip to the guide how much ever I thought the experience was worth.
+All free walking tours I did in Europe were tip-based.
+I signed up for a tour for free, but at the end of the journey, I offered a tip to the guide how much ever I thought the experience was worth.
 In the end, it was not entirely free.

 The difference in Japan – at least the ones I introduced above – is that volunteers organize these walking tours.
 They are eager to show their city to international guests and offered their time out of good will.
 In other words, it is not meant to pay their bills.
 Plus, these volunteers are not allowed to accept any monetary gifts.
 (Note that tipping is acceptable for other commercial tour guides in Japan.)

 If no tip, how can we show our gratitude?
 I brought a box of desserts from Taiwan as a friendly gift.
 Giving an omiyage is indeed a culturally accepted way of gifting in Japan.
 You don’t have to, and it is not expected to gift these volunteers.
 But if you want to appreciate their time and friendship, bringing a small cultural gift from your home country would be a nice gesture and a way to promote cultural exchanges between Japan and your country.
 Read more about tipping etiquettes in Japan here.

 Free Walking Tour in Tokyo doesn’t work for your schedule?
 No problem!

 While a walking tour is perfect for me, you might prefer to go easy on walking.
 Good news!
 Asakusa is the ideal place for you to do just that.
 Hitch your ride with a rickshaw man (or woman) to explore the historic district without a drop of sweat.

 A man-wheeled ride is available in front of the Kaminarimon Gate and Asakusa Culture Tourist Information Center.
 You can also book your rickshaw guide here in advance.